Individuals resident in Nigeria are taxable on their worldwide income.

 |Annual income (NGN)||Personal income tax (PIT) rate (%)|

 Foreign persons earning business profits from Nigeria are taxed under Section 6 of PITA once a fixed base/taxable presence is created subject to existing treaties.

 Section 6(A) of PITA introduces the Significant Economic Presence (SEP) rules to the taxation of non-resident individuals, executors or trustees carrying on a trade or business comprising Technical, Professional Management or Consultancy (TPMC) services to persons resident in Nigeria.
 The Minister of Finance may by order define what constitutes SEP for this purpose.
 The Minister is yet to define what constitutes SEP for this purpose.

 Where a taxpayer has no taxable income because of personal reliefs and allowances or total income produces a tax lower than the minimum tax, a minimum tax rate of 1% of the total income is payable.

-Capital Gain Tax on termination benefits
+Capital gains tax (CGT) on termination benefits

 Income that qualifies as termination benefits (compensation for loss of office) in line with the Capital Gain Tax Act will be subject to CGT on the portion of the income above NGN 10 million (see Capital gains tax in the Other taxes section).